Looking for an expert guide on the oval cut diamond shape?

 The one carat was $7 grand with the GIA certification set on a plain Tiffany style white gold band.
 You'll find countless "deals" like this in the retail jewelry world.

 Let me introduce you to the world of online diamonds.
-The best place to purchase an oval diamond online is going to be at JamesAllen.com.
+The best place to buy an oval diamond online is going to be at JamesAllen.com.
 James Allen offers you 100s of different diamonds tailored to your exact parameters of the 4Cs.
 You can survey each oval, look at its diamond grades and identify the presence of a bow tie effect via their 360 degree viewing technology.

 The great thing about online jewelers like James Allen is that they don't make a commission profit.
 There's no pushing you into buying bigger for personal reasons.